Socioeconomic circumstances of young offenders — 2009 young people in custody health survey fact sheet: key findings for all young people

 -

-On average, young people had previously spent five times in custody.
+Young people had previously spent a median of 5 times in custody.

 Physical health